Analyzing data — sound familiar?

 AI chat, method guides, and a built-in glossary.

 Ask the AI about your specific results.
-Open a method guide to learn when to use each test.
-Look up any statistical term in the built-in glossary — never leave the report to search elsewhere.
+Method guides and a glossary — never leave the report to search elsewhere.

 AI Tutor